ibm-cloud-docs/vpc/api-metadata-change-log.md

 - Follow HTTP redirect rules for any `3xx` HTTP status code
 - Consume only the resources and properties your application needs to function
 - Avoid depending on behavior that is not explicitly documented

+### 27 September 2022
+{: #27-september-2022}

+#### For all version dates
+{: #27-september-2022-all-version-dates}

+**Sharing images across an enterprise account.** If a virtual server instance was provisioned from a catalog offering, [retrieving the instance metadata](/apidocs/vpc-metadata#get-instance) will now include a `catalog_offering` property in the response.
+For more information, see the [Virtual Private Cloud Instance Metadata API](/apidocs/vpc-metadata).

+See also the tutorial [Onboarding a virtual server image for VPC](/docs/account?topic=account-catalog-vsivpc-tutorial) and the [Import offering](/apidocs/resource-catalog/private-catalog#import-offering){: external} method in the Catalog Management API.